gioboa/jira-plugin/.github/ISSUE_TEMPLATE/issue_template.md

 **Desktop (please complete the following information):**

 Go to the help menu, click about, click copy, and paste the information in here.

-**Additional context**
+**Log**
-Add any other context about the problem here.
+Please check the [output log](https://github.com/gioboa/jira-plugin/issues/34) and paste here any logs.